guard/guard-rspec/README.markdown

 Options
 -------

-By default, Guard::RSpec automatically detect your RSpec version (with the <tt>spec_helper.rb</tt> syntax or with Bundler) but you can force the version with the <tt>:version</tt> option:
+By default, Guard::RSpec automatically detect your RSpec version (with the `spec_helper.rb` syntax or with Bundler) but you can force the version with the `:version` option:

 ``` ruby
 guard 'rspec', :version => 2 do